#OccupyICE tent encampment in Oregon being dismantled by federal authorities

-Federal officers wearing riot gear and wielding batons moved in about 5:30 a.m.
-Pacific Time Thursday and began tearing apart tents and makeshift barricades that blocked the front entrance of the facility.
+More than a hundred federal officers began rousting demonstrators calling themselves #OccupyICEPDX about 5:30 a.m., ripping apart the encampment set up on the front doorstep of the ICE facility earlier this month and prompted its closure for nine days.

 At least eight protesters who apparently refused to move from the entrance of the facility were arrested, officials said.
-One protester was taken into custody at gunpoint, according to ABC affiliate KATU-TV in Portland.
+One protester was taken into custody at gunpoint and two others were arrested after federal officers used a saw to cut a chain linking them together, according to ABC affiliate KATU-TV in Portland.

+The officers began tossing tents, inflatable mattresses and couches on a pile as demonstrators, who were held back by a phalanx of officers wearing riot helmets and carrying batons, screamed obscenities at them.

 The protest group #OccupyICEPDX set up the encampment on June 17 and federal officials were forced to close the office for business for nine straight days.